Cabo Verde

 Special VAT regime for e-commerce

-The special VAT regime for e-commerce aims at taxing in the Cabo Verde territory distance selling and the provision of services originating from outside Cabo Verde.
-It applies to distance selling of goods originating from outside the Cabo Verde territory, as well as services rendered by taxpayers without a head office, PE, or domicile in Cabo Verde, whenever the acquirer has a head office, PE, or domicile in the Cabo Verde territory, or if the payment originates in Cabo Verde, or if it is intermediated by a financial institution established in Cabo Verde.
-The regime does not apply to supplies above CVE 10,000 or related to products subject to excise duties.
-Under the regime, it is regarded as a taxpayer, an entity that supplies goods and services to which the higher global value payments were made, either through credit card, bank transfer, or other means foreseen in the national financial system.
-These entities will be listed by the Ministry of Finance based on information to be provided by financial institutions.
+The special VAT regime for e-commerce aims at taxing in the Cabo Verde territory distance selling of goods and the provision of services by taxpayers without a head office, PE, or domicile in Cabo Verde, whenever the acquirer has a head office, PE, or domicile in the national territory.
+The regime does not apply to remittances above CVE 10,000 or related to products subject to excise duties.
+Under the regime, it is regarded as a taxpayer the entities that will be listed as large e-commerce players by the government office responsible for the area of finance based on data to be provided by financial institutions.

 Customs duties